wthayer/documents/docs/EVG.md

 (3) Verifying the signature of the Certificate Approver on the EV Certificate Request in accordance with Section 11.9 of these Guidelines.

-## 0.29.Verification of Certain Information Sources
+## 11.11.
+Verification of Certain Information Sources

+### 11.11.1.
 Verified Legal Opinion

 (1)  **Verification Requirements:**  Before relying on a legal opinion submitted to the CA, the CA MUST verify that such legal opinion meets the following requirements: